cporter/advent-of-code-2021/README.md

 * [Seven Segment](08/app.ts) (Typescript).
 What an ugly solution.
 Typescipt is still a whole bunch of Java\*\*\*\*.
 Do not like.
 * [Basin](09/basin.jl) (Julia).
 Just part one works correctly for now.
 Might come back to this later.
 I remember a lot of excitement around Julia.
 Maybe it's more fun in a notebook for more domain-specific work.
 Anyway, the long litany of learning how to read from `STDIN` in new languages is starting to wear a bit.
 I think I only need five or six more before I'm back in to familiar territory.
 * [Syntax Scoring](10/syntax_scoring.zig) (Zig).
 Zig the language is pretty nice.
 I'm noticing a common theme about programming language documentation where there's a pretty good focus on the particulars of the API but rarely great holisitic docs.
 Like there was no "here's how you read lines from stdin" documentation readily available, and I got frustrated enough figuring out how to sort just part of an array that I implemented bubble sort by hand.
 Which is too bad.
 (Note: this isn't just a Zig problem.
 Lots of documentation is lacking.)
+* [Dumbo](11/dumbo.php) (PHP).
+Had to play a little catchup today, so I went with something that I suspected would be straightforward and have good documentation.
+I was right about that part.
+Amazing how much easier that makes picking up a new language, even one with a reputation for being in the style of 90's perl.

 ## PL's I'm comfortable enough working with on day 1